 Please note that this title is not in stock and on order from the supplier.
-Please contact us for the estimated arrival time.
+The estimated receiving date on our side is the 18th of March 2024.
 To pre order this title add it to your cart as you would with any other item.

 ***Please note that if this pre order product is ordered along with other items that is in stock, there might be two shipments taking place and if either shipment is below R1500 in value it will attract a shipping cost to your account.
 If you would like your products to be shipped separately, please contact us at firstname.lastname@example.org to arrange and use your order reference.